J-CF-Leung/Study_Vault/Physics/IB Physics/Topics in Classical Mechanics.md

 ### The tides on Earth

-## Rigid body dynamics
+# Rigid body dynamics
 - Definition of a rigid body: A _multi-particle_ system where _all inter-particle distances are fixed_ (i.e. No deformation)
 - The _location of all particles_ can be described by 6 coordinates:
 	- Position of the _centre of mass_
 	- 3 _Euler angles_, which give the _attitude_ w.r.t.
 Cartesian axes

-### Angular momentum and the inertia tensor
+## Angular momentum and the inertia tensor
 - The _velocity_ is determined by the _velocity of the CM_ and the _angular velocity_ $\bm{\omega}$
 - The _dynamics_ of the body is determined by its mass and the _inertia tensor_, relating _angular momentum_ $\bm{J}$ and $\bm{\omega}$

-- The inertia tensor is a _generalisation of the moment of inertia_
+- The inertia tensor is a _generalisation of the moment of inertia_, an _intrinsic property_ of the body
 - For a simply body spinning with a _fixed high-symmetry axis_, it becomes the moment of inertia $I$, with $J=I\omega$ and $T=I\omega^2/2$

 - The _centre of mass_ moves like a _particle_ of mass $M$ under the resultant external force $\bm{F}_0$